fstark/blog/content/blog/mac-jailbar-repair/mac-jailbar-repair.md

 ---
-title: Reparing a Jailbar SE/30
+title: Repairing a Jailbar SE/30
 description: Repair of an SE/30 suffering from jailbars
 date: 2023-08-08
 order: 1